david-a-wheeler/vim-metamath/README.md

 ## Installation

+If you're running Unix/Linux (including MacOS) and have "make", just run "make install" to install it.

-Just copy the files in vim/ to your local vim files directory.
+This doesn't do any serious magic, it just copies the files in the vim/ directory into your local vim files directory
+(it will create your local vim files directory if you don't have one).
-On Unix/Linux systems that is "${HOME}/.vim", while on Windows it is "%userprofile%\vimfiles".
+On Unix/Linux systems (including MacOS) the local vim files directory is "${HOME}/.vim", while on Windows it is "%userprofile%\vimfiles".

-If you're running Unix/Linux and have "make", running "make install" will install the program.
+Advanced users can add parameters to make.
+Just set VIMDIR to the vim files directory to install to, and/or CP\_OPTIONS to set additional options to "cp" when copying.
+The Makefile does respect the DESTDIR convention, and it also supports "make uninstall".
+Here's an example:

+> make VIMDIR="${HOME}/.vim-alt".

 ## Screenshots